BobBaylor/covid/README.md

 # covid.py
+# The Data Set is no longer maintained
+# This Script is obsolete
 ## What is this?
 A python script to display WHO daily data on covid19 using pandas.
 ## Why?